Vietnam vs

 Supply Chain & Infrastructure

-Infrastructure plays a critical role in consistent production and reliable delivery.
-Mexico has long-established industrial hubs connected by efficient highways and border crossings, while Vietnam has rapidly expanded with modern industrial parks and upgraded ports.
-Both countries offer competitive supply chain ecosystems, but their strengths cater to different markets.
+Mexico's long-established industrial hubs connect to the U.S. via efficient highways and border crossings, while Vietnam has rapidly expanded modern industrial parks and upgraded deep-water ports.
+Both offer competitive ecosystems suited to different target markets.

 Tariffs & Trade Policy